speedinghzl/AlignSeg/README.md

 # AlignSeg [pdf](https://arxiv.org/pdf/2003.00872)
-Pytorch code for paper entitled *AlignSeg: Feature-Aligned Segmentation Networks*.
+Pytorch code for the TPAMI paper entitled ***AlignSeg: Feature-Aligned Segmentation Networks***.
 This is a minimal code to run Alignseg on Cityscape dataset.
 Shortly afterwards, the code will be reorganized with MMSegmentation.

 ## Architecture